milevavantuyl/DataViz/README.md

 4. An initial analysis of employment trends among New College of Florida alumni
 5. An interactive scatter plot illustrating the relationship between shark tooth size and shark size
 6. A response to Hillary Clinton's 2016 tweet on gun control
-7. A shiny web application for studying trends in life expectancy and fertility rate using World Bank Open Data
+7. A Shiny application to visualize trends in life expectancy and fertility rate using World Bank Open Data.
+8. A continuation of the Shiny application to study trends in life expectancy and fertility rate from 1960 to 2017.
+Click [here](https://mvantuyl.shinyapps.io/gapminder_dashboard/) to try out this Shiny application.
+9. A COVID-19 dashboard of cases and deaths in the US from January 21, 2020 to present.
+Click [here](https://mvantuyl.shinyapps.io/CovidDashboard/) to try out this Shiny dashboard.